top of page

 Elbow length four-tired veil with top bow detail

-Second most important aspect to consider is the bridal veil length.
-Veils basically come in three main lengths: short, mid-length, and long, full-on dramatic.
-Choosing the perfect bridal veil length is all about the balance between style, proportion, and your comfort.
-The right length helps frame your gown, enhance your silhouette, and set the tone.
-Keep in mind that every length comes with its level of handling, and trust us, they don't all play nice with every location.
+The second most crucial aspect is the bridal veil length.
+Veils come in three main lengths: short, mid-length, and long.
+Choosing the right length is critical for style, proportion, and comfort.
+The right length frames your gown and enhances your silhouette.
+Each length also comes with its level of handling, and trust us, they don't all play nice everywhere.

-Short length veils are light, flirty, and easy to manage, but be extra careful with proportions, and they love to take flight on a windy day.
+Short veils are light, flirty, and manageable.
+But be extra careful with proportions—they love to take flight on a breezy day.

-• Birdcage: super short and chic - just enough to frame the face.
-Can be half or full-face.
+• Birdcage: Super short and chic, these frame the face beautifully.
 Perfect for vintage and urban brides.

-• Shoulder/ flyaway: playful and breezy option, just brushes the shoulders.
-More layers - more drama.
-Great for modern, casual and city weddings.
+• Shoulder/Flyaway: Playful and breezy, brushing the shoulders.
+Great for modern, casual, and city weddings.

 Bride with netted birdcage veil gazing in camera, holding veil at chin.
 Neutral expression, wearing white strapless dress.
 Minimalist light background.